Wheelchair Accessible Madrid

 An easy way to get around the city is to use EuroTaxi.
 They are a taxi company that specializes in disabled access throughout the city of Madrid.
 They have wheelchair ramps and provide vehicles with spacious interiors so there is plenty of room for you as well as all your luggage.
 It’s a comfortable, convenient way to travel, especially since you can book them 24 hours a day.

 If you want to experience Madrid as a local, you need to plan cosy and accessible accommodations first.
 We have already prepared some for you.
-Here are some great examples.
-Click on the following gorgeous pictures to see more detail information about accessibility inside and outside the properties!
+You can choose the accommodation based on your own mobility.
+You can find beautiful rentals featuring with roll-in showers and toilets with grab rails.
+Here are some great examples from the website.

 About the Author: